The reverse mathematics of the pigeonhole hierarchy: Introduction

 \subsection{Notation}

 We assume the reader is familiar with notations from classical computability theory.
 See Cooper~\cite{cooper2004computability} or Soare~\cite{soare2016turing} for a reference.
-In particular, $\leq_T$ denotes the Turing reduction, and $\Phi_0, \Phi_1, \dots$ is a fixed enumeration of all the Turing functionals.
+In particular, $\leq_T$ denotes Turing reducibility, and $\Phi_0, \Phi_1, \dots$ is a fixed enumeration of all the Turing functionals.
 We write $\Phi_e^A(x)\converge$ to say that the $e$th program with oracle~$A$ halts on input~$x$, and $\Phi_e^A(x)\diverge$ otherwise.

 \emph{Integers}.
 We let $\NN$ denote the set of non-negative integers.
 When working in models of weak arithmetic, we distinguish the formal set~$\NN$ representing the integers in the model, from the set~$\omega$ of standard integers, which corresponds to the integers in the meta-theory.
 In particular, $\omega$ is always a (proper or not) initial segment of~$\NN$.